methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-04-13-ansible-rabbitmq-cluster.md

 ---
   title: Ansible - RabbitMQ Cluster
+toc: true
+toc_label: "Contents"
+excerpt: "In this post I will be setting up a clustered RabbitMQ environment for logstash message queuing.
+Again I will be keeping this short and sweet.
+This..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 > UPDATE: As of 08/06/2015 the following role can be found
 > [here](https://galaxy.ansible.com/list#/roles/4594) on Ansible Galaxy.